DepoXy/depoxy/README.md

   like how you might use Ansible, Puppet, Chef, etc., but far more simply).

-  A main goal of this project is to make it easy to combine separate public config (what you'll find in this repo) and private config (what you won't find because it's private).
+  A primary goal of this project is to make it easy to combine separate public config (what you'll find in this repo) and private config (what you won't find because it's private).
 The latter is kept in the "DepoXy Client", a separate repo created by the Archetype that